The regulations were introduced on 16 October 2020 and will be in place for four weeks.

 - bubbling with one other household

-- a house move, and to undertake associated activities for that purpose, including viewing properties and making arrangements for removals
+- a house move, and to do associated activities for that purpose, including viewing properties and making arrangements for removals

-- marriage or civil partnership ceremony in a private dwelling where one partner is terminally ill
+- a marriage or civil partnership where one of the couple is terminally ill

 Children whose parents do not live in the same household can move between homes as normal.